MrSaadKhan/SK_Masters/README.md

 2. If you want CPU-only PyTorch, you can install the CPU wheels explicitly (e.g. `pip install torch --index-url https://download.pytorch.org/whl/cpu`).
 3. If the latest version does not work for your environment, try installing a slightly older matching wheel for your Python/CUDA versions.

-> On Windows, ensure MSVC (Visual Studio Build Tools) is installed before installing packages that require compilation.
+> On Windows, ensure MSVC (Visual Studio Build Tools) and cuda runtime (gpu) is installed before installing python packages.

 ---